 We’re delighted you’ve decided to contribute your energy and talents to CASP’s mission!

 Now we need to give you an overview of CASP, the people we serve, and our expectations for our volunteers.
-After reading this page and before beginning your volunteering, you need to agree to abide by the guidelines described on this page by pressing the “I AGREE” button.
+After reading this page and before beginning your volunteering, you need to agree to abide by the guidelines described on this page by entering your name at the bottom of the page and pressing the “I AGREE” button.

 What CASP Provides